codyhxyz/teller-cli/README.md

 ## Security & Privacy

 This is a minimal, local wrapper around Teller.
-I don't touch your data, that's between you and Teller.
+I don't touch your data—that's between you and Teller. 🤫

 ## Limitations